 Finally, when selecting a backup system, choose one that is HIPPA (Health Insurance Portability and Accountability Act of 1996) compliant and test it regularly to ensure that you can easily restore your data should any issue or breach occur.
 After all, the backed-up information is no good if you can’t gain access to it.

 Securing Your Internet

 Some chiropractic professionals prefer to store their confidential data in a cloud EHR system instead of a server-based EHR system.
 Both platforms have the same security but a cloud system should incorporate a password manager.
 This helps you keep track of which password you’ve assigned and alert you to change them, protecting you from locking yourself out of your data entirely.

 End to end encryption is also essential in protecting your data from any user other than you.
 Consider securing your internet with a business associate agreement (BAA) as well, covering you for HIPPA-related purposes.

 More tightly securing your internet also includes authenticating the websites you access by confirming they are correct before hitting enter and only going to sites that are secure themselves (those with URL’s that begin with “https”).
-It’s beneficial to change your passwords to ones which contain numbers, letters, capital letters, and special characters, making it more difficult for a hacker to guess what they are.
+It’s beneficial to change your passwords to ones that contain numbers, letters, capital letters, and special characters, making it more difficult for a hacker to guess what they are.

 Protecting Your Emails

 The third way to hack-proof your EHR is to protect your email-based correspondence.
 This process means using a secure messaging system to send your electronic letters and taking the time to confirm that your emails are being sent only to trusted email addresses.
 You can also prevent a hack by only downloading attachments that you’re expecting to receive and deleting the rest.